bronson/portkey/eval-running-jobs/README.md

 ./create-job-table quick-jobs
 ```

-And it formats its results in a Markdown table:
+And it formats its results in a Markdown table (times are in milliseconds):

 | test | 1 | 2 | 4 | 8 | 16 | 32 | 64 | 128 | 256 |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: |